Pneumocystis jiroveci, Molecular Detection, PCR

 Forms: If not ordering electronically, submit a Microbiology Request Form (Supply T244) with the specimen.

-Acceptable Specimens: Cerebrospinal fluid, respiratory specimens (eg, bronchoalveolar lavage fluid, bronchial washing, sputum), pleural fluid, respiratory tissue (fresh)
+Preferred Specimens: Cerebrospinal fluid (CSF), respiratory specimens (eg, bronchoalveolar lavage fluid, bronchial washing, sputum), pleural fluid, respiratory tissue (fresh)

-Unacceptable Specimens: Body fluid other than cerebrospinal fluid or pleural fluid, blood, bone, non-respiratory tissue, bone marrow, organ tissues other than lung, paraffin-embedded tissue, specimen in anaerobe vial or viral transport medium (including but not limited to M4, M5, BD viral transport media, thioglycolate broth), stool, swab, tissue in formalin fluid, urine, specimen >7 days old
+Unacceptable Specimens: Body fluid other than CSF or pleural fluid, blood, bone, nonrespiratory tissue, bone marrow, organ tissues other than lung, paraffin-embedded tissue, specimen in anaerobe vial or viral transport medium (including but not limited to M4, M5, BD viral transport media, thioglycolate broth), stool, swab, tissue in formalin fluid, urine, specimen >7 days old

 Specimen must arrive within 7 days of collection; specimen >7 days will be rejected.